yaoguai/sanzang-tables/README.md

 Redistribution
 --------------
-If the translation rules in this project are subject to copyright or database rights, then these rights are waived to the maximum extent of the law.
-These translation rules should be regarded as knowledge in the public domain.
+If this project is subject to copyright or database rights, then these rights are waived universally to the maximum extent of the law.
+This data should be regarded as knowledge in the public domain.

+To help facilitate this worldwide, the Creative Commons Zero (CC0) license is used, which is a tool for releasing works into the public domain.
+See the file COPYING.md for more details.

 Table: zh-en_tripitaka
 ----------------------